-Minnesota is the 12th largest state in the nation by area and the 21st most populous state.
+Minnesota is the 12th largest state in the nation by area, as stated by the Office of the Minnesota Secretary of State.
 Its major metropolitan regions include the Minneapolis/St. Paul metro area, the Rochester metro area, the St. Cloud metro area, and others.
 Minnesota is known for its highly educated population and the wide range of industries that hire its college graduates.
 According to the Minnesota Department of Employment and Economic Development, key industries in the state currently include manufacturing, data centers, clean and renewable energy, banking and insurance, and healthcare services.
 In addition, the state consistently leads the nation in biosciences development and employment, with plenty of opportunity for individuals who learn to create or repair medical devices, or those who work in pharma or biologics, animal science, or biofuels and materials.

 When it comes to higher education, Minnesota also boasts a vast array of resources for its students, including the 32-school Minnesota State Colleges and University System and the five major campuses of the University of Minnesota.
 Many private schools also call the state home, in addition to a wide variety of trade and technical schools.
 Minnesota residents are highly educated, especially those in the following counties with a high percentage of their population holding at least an associate degree:

 - Hennepin: 56.75 percent

 According to College Board figures, Minnesota residents paid an average of $10,527 for in-state tuition and fees at public four-year colleges and universities for the 2014-15 school year.